Khazius/UsefulToken/README.md

 Staking UsefulToken tokens is **dangerous**.
 The address you stake the tokens to has the ultimate power to either return your stake or burn those coins permanently.

-To minimize the danger and increase the accountability of staking UsefulTokens several calls are introduced.
+To minimize the danger and increase the accountability of staking UsefulTokens several functions are introduced.

 ```
 function submitDeposit(address _holder, uint256 _value) public returns (uint256 id)